syncfusion-content/javascript-docs/js/ListView/How-to.md

 ---
 layout: post
-title: How to section in Listview widget for Essential JS?
+title: How to section in Syncfusion Listview widget for Essential JS?
 description: How to section in Listview widget for Essential JS
 documentation: ug
 platform: js